Dream Theater: A View from the Top of the World and Lost Not Forgotten Archives (2020–2023)

-Departure of Mike Mangini, return of Mike Portnoy and Parasomnia (2023–present)
+Departure of Mike Mangini, return of Mike Portnoy and Parasomnia (2023–2025)

 Original drummer Mike Portnoy rejoined Dream Theater in October 2023 after thirteen years out of the band.

 In August 2023, John Petrucci said that studio time for their sixteenth album would begin in late 2023, though James LaBrie later said it would be more likely the beginning of 2024.
-On October 25, 2023, Dream Theater announced the departure of Mike Mangini as they were reuniting with Mike Portnoy.
+On October 25, 2023, Dream Theater announced the departure of Mike Mangini, being replaced by a returning Mike Portnoy, with plans to record the first album with Portnoy in fifteen years.
 The reunion resulted from years of gradual reconciliation between Portnoy and individual members of the band, as he disclosed in an interview with Drumeo:

 "Starting with John Petrucci maybe five, six, seven years ago or so, we just reconnected—John decided he wanted to do a solo album and he asked me to play on it—So I played on John's solo album.
 And then a few months later, we did a Liquid Tension Experiment album with John and Jordan.
 So that brought the three of us back together—And then I think the final piece was me reconnecting with James LaBrie, 'cause James and I hadn't spoken for over a decade.
 I went to see Dream Theater play [at the Beacon Theatre] in New York, I guess around 2022, and that was my first time seeing James in over a decade.
 And literally, I'm not exaggerating, within five seconds of seeing each other, it was hugs, kisses and it was like any of the drama and bullshit that happened during all of those years of the split, it just melted away immediately."